wangc29/RATES/README.md

 RATES is designed to assess repliabilty of association signals from trans-ancestry GWAS meta-analysis by calculating a posterior probability of replicability for each analyzed variant.

+RATES is tested on R 3.6+ for Linux and macOS systems and depends on the following packages: Rcpp,RcppEigen,TMB,MASS,data.table.

+RATES can be installed from our github repo by utilizing the devtools library.
+Installation only takes a few minutes.

 Installation
 ------------